 - Location – Medellin is a massive, sprawling city with loads of little barrios (neighbourhoods) to explore.
 The public transportation is quite good.
 There are two metro lines – the only ones in all of Colombia – as well as a few cable cars to take you up the mountain into the local ‘hoods.
 As I mentioned above, the two most popular neighbourhoods for gringos are El Poblado and Laureles.
 That’s where you’ll find the best nightlife but don’t worry, the areas are big enough to get away from the party if you need some sleep.

-- Price – By backpacking standards, Medellin is a bit on the pricey side.
+- Price – Backpacking Medellin can be a bit on the pricier side.
 Your Southeast Asian shoe-string budget might not get you quite as far in South America, but it’s still much cheaper than travelling in the USA, Western Europe, and Japan.
 You can still find a meal for $2-3 and local beers for $2-3 in a bar.
 As far as hostels go, you can still find beds for as low as $8 per night in the best hostels in Medellin.

 - Amenities – Most of the best hostels in Medellin include breakfast or they have an equipped kitchen.
 Many of the reviews of these hostels mention hot water for the showers, which is hard to find elsewhere in Colombia, especially on the coast.
 With Medellin quickly becoming a digital nomad hotspot, strong wifi is super easy to find.